ertyseidohl/pointsbot/README.md

 If you want, you can run `python3 create_db.py --drop` to optionally drop any existing database.
 (Don't run this in prod!)

-You'll also need to create a file called `token` and put your Discord OAuth token in there as the only content.
+You'll also need to create a file called `token` and put your Discord OAuth token in there as the only content ([instructions for getting this token](https://discordpy.readthedocs.io/en/stable/discord.html)).

 You'll also need to `pip3 install discord` if it's not already installed.